-Ahmet Erdoğdular is Turkey’s foremost vocalist noted for his role in preserving the classical singing style of the Ottoman Turkish musical tradition.
+Ahmet Erdogdular is renowned for his sophisticated singing style and is the only performer of some of the vocal forms of the Ottoman classical tradition.
+The New York Times deemed his voice “voluptuous and pliable” and his program “intoxicating.”
 He started studying music at an early age with his father, neyzen Ömer Erdoğdular, and continued his musical development with the guidance of the renowned musician Niyazi Sayın.
 He participated in various concerts as a lead singer while still a teenager.
-Ahmet holds a BA degree from the Istanbul Technical University State Conservatory where he also completed his Masters degree in Turkish Classical Music under the guidance of Professor Alaeddin Yavaşça.
+Erdogdular holds a PhD from the Department of Music at the Istanbul University Faculty of Divinity.
+He finished his BA at Istanbul Technical University State Conservatory where he also completed his master’s degree in Turkish Classical Music under the guidance of Professor Alaeddin Yavaşça.
 He specialized in Turkish gazel (improvisation) technique, while his academic research is on the use of music and poetry in gazel forms of the late Ottoman period.
 Ahmet studied makam and improvisation techniques with Niyazi Sayın, Necdet Yaşar and Kani Karaca, and performed with them in Turkey and around the world.

 Ahmet Erdoğdular participated in various festivals in Europe, Asia and the Americas performing both Ottoman classical and Sufi music.
 Ahmet participated in festivals such as the Biennale di Venezia, International Gazel Festival, the International Mystic Sufi Music Festival, Fez Sacred Music Festival, and a number of music festivals in Germany, Austria, Belgium, Switzerland and Spain.
 He performed as naathan and ayinhan in The Sacred Encounter, a documentary presented by the Turkish Ministry of Culture to UNESCO for the proclamation of 2007 as The Year of Rumi.